kbruncati/jff-predictive-model/README.md

   * Objective #2 - `finaltrainingcompletion.csv`, `finaltestingcompletion.csv`

+After completing these steps, the final dataset was saved within Domo under the title `Proper Columns`, which can also be seen from the code.

 # Modeling Choices

 The objectives were dealt with separately as the first called for prediction of specific values (the `percent_change_earnings` of the participant) whereas the second simply called for a binary response for `completion`.